Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Outline

 Lastly, we have a special shape. [`Outline`](@ref) does not take any vertex positions for its constructor.
-Instead, we construct an `Outline` shape from another shape.
+Instead, we construct an `Outline` shape from **another shape**.
 It will then generate a wireframe for the outer perimeters of the original shape.

 As the name suggest, this is useful for generating outlines of another shape.
 By rendering the `Outline` on top of the original shape, we can achieve a similar effect to how `Frame` is used for widgets.